Escape Simulator

 Escape Simulator is a first person puzzle video game developed by Pine Studio and released on October 19, 2021.
-A sequel, Escape Simulator 2, was released in 2025.
+A sequel, Escape Simulator 2, was released on October 27, 2025.

 Gameplay and development

 The game is based upon real-life escape rooms, where objects can be taken, inspected and broken and the objective for the player is to figure out how to escape the locked premises.
 Development took slightly less than two years.
 The game can be played cooperatively online with up to 10 players, and also comes with a tool which allows for the players to create their own rooms.
 More than 3,000 rooms have been created.

 Sales

 In less than a week since its release, the game reportedly sold 50,000 units the revenue of four million HRK.
 By May 2022, within seven months of its release, Escape Simulator had accumulated sales of 2,000,000 units.

 Additional content and DLC

 Post-release, Escape Simulator has continued to receive multiple updates, including additional free rooms and many tweaks and added features for the in-game Room Editor.
 Escape Simulator also received four paid DLC packs; Steampunk, Wild West, Magic, and Spy.
 Additionally, a free DLC called the Portal Escape Chamber DLC also launched on September 7, 2023.
 This DLC is based on the renowned Portal series and was officially approved by Valve Corporation before its release.